rohanverma94/False-sharing-cache-misses/README.md

 Address of msg is 0000000000403020 and msg:'uninitialized'
 A few seconds later msg = 'uninitialized'
 ```
+So this doesn't work work, our program desn't work in reality, the variable ```msg``` doen't get modified.

 This is a message manipulator based upon threads

 ```